moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ```

 :::tip Define your defaults.
 One of the many benefits this consistent approach to project structure confers to us is this ability to cascade default behaviour.
-Carefully organizing our folders and defining configuration at that level whenever possible frees us from configuring things like schema and materialisation in every single model (not very DRY!) — we only need to configure exceptions to our general rules.
+Carefully organising our folders and defining configuration at that level whenever possible frees us from configuring things like schema and materialisation in every single model (not very DRY!) — we only need to configure exceptions to our general rules.
 Tagging is another area this principle comes into play.
 Many people new to dbt will rely on tags rather than a rigorous folder structure, and quickly find themselves in a place where every model _requires_ a tag.
 This creates unnecessary complexity.
 We want to lean on our folders as our primary selectors and grouping mechanism, and use tags to define groups that are _exceptions._ A folder-based selection like \*\*`dbt build --select marts.marketing` is much simpler than trying to tag every marketing-related model, hoping all developers remember to add that tag for new models, and using `dbt build --select tag:marketing`.
 :::

 ### How we use the other folders